thereeceshow/Resources/blogs.md

 To edit the file, you will need to fork a copy to your own GitHub.

 Don't forget to create a pull request when you are complete.
 This task is marked complete when Ian approves and merges your pull request with master.
-Once this is complete, you may remove the repo from you forks.
+After you are approved, you may remove the repo from your forked repos.

 | Name | GitHub Profile | Portfolio |
 | --- | --- | --- |